 Cantilever racks consist of a vertical column, arms, a base, and cross and/or horizontal brace sets.
 Modular, they are capable of accommodating new or changing storage requirements by allowing additional elements to be added to themselves.
 Used in plumbing supply warehouses, lumber yards and woodworking shops, cantilever racks are made to hold long, heavy items, especially those that must be kept up off the ground, such as sheet metal, beams, boards, and rails.

 Around the house, homeowners use storage racks not only to organize the garage or basement, but for a number of specialty tasks as well.
-Storage racks created for specialty purposes like these include amp racks, upon which amplifiers are mounted, bicycle racks, where bikes are stored when not in use, and drying racks.
+Storage racks created for specialty storage solutions like these include amp racks, bicycle racks, eco racks, and drying racks.